AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Experiments

 \subsection{Observations and Analyses}

-\textbf{Bounding boxes help isolate and assess specific AVAs.} Bounding boxes serve as a crucial tool for disentangling AVAs, allowing us to isolate and evaluate specific capabilities rather than compounded performance on complex tasks.
-For example, when assessing spatial reasoning, VFMs exhibit uniformly strong and similar performance when provided with ground-truth bounding boxes, indicating a shared understanding of object relationships.
-However, removing the bounding box input transforms this into a composite task requiring both localization and spatial reasoning.
-As shown in \autoref{fig:spatial_vs_localization}, this removal leads to a significant divergence in model performance.
-While SigLIP-2 and DINOv2 maintain high performance, Midas and SAM perform considerably worse in this composite setting.
-Analyzing their localization performance independently reveals that Midas and SAM possess significantly weaker localization capabilities compared to SigLIP-2 and DINOv2.
-This stark contrast confirms that performance degradation on composite tasks is often attributable to deficiencies in specific, untrained or underdeveloped constituent AVAs, such as localization in the case of Midas and SAM, rather than a fundamental failure in all visual understanding capacities.
+\textbf{Bounding boxes isolate and assess specific AVAs.} Bounding boxes serve as a crucial tool for disentangling AVAs, allowing us to isolate and evaluate specific AVAs rather than compounded performance on complex tasks.
+For example, VFMs exhibit uniformly strong and similar performance in spatial reasoning when provided with ground-truth bounding boxes, indicating a shared strong spatial ability.
+However, removing the bounding boxes transforms this into a composite task requiring localization and spatial reasoning.
+As shown in \autoref{fig:spatial_vs_localization}(a), such removal leads to substantial divergence in model performance, with rankings closely mirroring their localization ability.
+This contrast confirms that performance degradation on composite tasks is often attributable to deficiencies in specific underdeveloped AVAs rather than a fundamental failure in all visual capacities.

-\mypar{Subgroup analyses reveal exceptions hidden by aggregate metrics} Aggregate metrics can sometimes obscure important nuanced insights.
+\mypar{Subgroup analyses reveal exceptions hidden by aggregate metrics} Aggregate metrics can sometimes obscure nuanced insights.
 To gain a deeper understanding, we conduct detailed analyses by partitioning test samples based on specific criteria (e.g., object size in localization tasks) and examining whether these subgroup trends align with overall performance.
 We split localization testing samples based on normalized bounding box sizes (relative to image size), where 0.1 indicates an object occupies 10\% of the image area.
-As illustrated in \autoref{-fig: localization}, VFMs surprisingly exhibit minimal performance differences when localizing large objects (0.3–0.5).
+As shown in \autoref{fig:spatial_vs_localization} (b), VFMs surprisingly exhibit minimal performance differences when localizing large objects (0.3–0.5).
 Conversely, performance disparities amplify as object size decreases, revealing significant weaknesses in MiDas and SAM for smaller objects.
-More subgroup analyses for other AVAs can be found in the Appendix.
+More subgroup analyses for other AVAs are in the \autoref{-ss: results}.

 \mypar{Niche mastery of a modest model} Interestingly, almost all VFMs, including those with generally lower performance, excel in at least one specific AVA (\autoref{fig: rank}).
 For example, SAM achieves exceptional results in color recognition, and DINOv2 excels notably in orientation.